Navigating the future financial landscape of your golden years can seem daunting. That’s where a retirement calculator comes in handy.

 - Annual Contribution: How much do you save or contribute each year?
 This must be a figure you know you’ll invest without fail.
-The calculator adds this amount to your portfolio annually up to your ‘Stop Contribution Age’ (explained below).
+It’s assumed that these payments are made each year until you retire.

 - Stop Contribution Age: At what age do you want to stop paying into your savings or portfolio?
 This value can be any year between your Current Age and your Retirement Age.

-- Annual Withdrawal: How much money do you roughly intend to withdraw from your savings overall in the years to come?
+- Annual Expense (Post-tax): In today’s currency terms, how much money will you need in your retirement phase?
 Don’t worry about inflation – the calculator will take care of this for you!
 Simply enter in a number based on current inflation rates and your results will be adjusted.
 Also remember you will very likely have to pay income taxes in your retirement as well, so your withdrawals from the portfolio will actually be higher to account for income taxes.

-- Expected Average Income Tax Rate on Withdrawals (%): You don’t have to fill this field in – but if you know how much you expect to pay in average income tax on your income streams, enter in a number.
+- Expected Average Income Tax Rate (%): If you know how much you expect to pay in average income tax on your income streams, enter in a number.
 If you don’t know a number, a low-figure, usually between 10% to 20% will serve as a reasonable placeholder.

 More about ‘Stop Contribution Age’

-The stop contribution age allows you to choose a ‘stopping point’ between your current age and retirement age in case you wish to retire early, or simply stop saving before you officially retire.
+The Stop Contribution Age field allows you to choose a ‘stopping point’ between your current age and retirement age in case you wish to stop saving before you officially retire.

 - Retirement Age: 65